Two-Step Quantum Search Algorithm for Solving Traveling Salesman Problems: Discussion

-Our proposed method opens several new issues.
-As shown in Table~\ref{tab:circuit_evalulation}, the depth of the circuit increases hugely with the number of cities, making it difficult to implement large-scale TSPs with the current qubit systems.
-Therefore, improvements to create shallower circuits are necessary.
-For example, combining the methods mentioned in Refs.~\cite{qd_Wu_Xi,satoh2020subdivided} might be helpful.
-Especially, for the construction of the cost oracle circuit required in the second step, $n!$-multi-controlled phase gates are needed.
-To implement circuits with fewer than $n!$ embedding computations, for example, it will be useful for dividing the cost oracle into sub-oracles that can be reused by applying the divide and conquer method and using them repeatedly.
+Additionally, general circuit improvement methods such as divide-and-conquer techniques~\cite{qd_Wu_Xi,satoh2020subdivided,zhang2020depth,zhang2021implementation,park2023quantum} may prove beneficial.
+The depth of the circuit increases significantly with the number of cities, making it challenging to implement large-scale TSPs on current quantum computing systems.
+Therefore, advancements in creating shallower circuits are essential.
+In practice, TSQS requires $n!$ MCX gates for constructing the cost oracle circuit in the second step.
+To facilitate circuit implementations with fewer than $n!$ embedded computations, it may be advantageous to decompose the cost oracle into sub-oracles and reuse them through a divide-and-conquer approach.

-Finally, whether our proposed method is suitable for execution on near-term intermediate-scale quantum (NISQ) devices with short-term noise remains a question.
-In noisy quantum devices, constructing the superposition of feasible solutions in the first-step quantum search is difficult, making it hard to carry out the second-step quantum search that explores the feasible-solution space.
-Several extended quantum search algorithms have been proposed that are useful in the post-NISQ era such as divide-and-conquer quantum search, which can be implemented in shallow circuits~\cite{zhang2020depth,zhang2021implementation,park2023quantum}.